FAQ’s

 What is the cost?
 Is it state funded?
 Do you accept insurance?

-We ask for a minimum of $1250 per month per resident.
-(It actually costs the House of Hope approximately $3500/mo to house each resident, but ladies do various fundraisers throughout the year to raise the other half of their tuition.)
-Since we are a Christian home, we receive no federal or state funding and rely solely on donations and sponsorship's.
+We ask for a minimum of $750 per month per resident.
+Fees for children living at the ministry are $250 per month for the first child and $150 per month for every additional child.(It actually costs the House of Hope approximately $3500/mo to house each resident.)
+We receive no federal or state funding and rely solely on donations and sponsorship's.
 At this time, we are unable to accept medical insurance for the payment of the program

 What if I don't have the money?